grpc/proposal/A28-xds-traffic-splitting-and-routing.md

 *   Share subchannels

 The first solution is chosen because it’s easy to implement, and it solves most of the subchannel duplication problem.
-Even wIthout subchannel sharing, the number of TCP connections will be linear to the number of different actions, not the number of routes.
+Even without subchannel sharing, the number of TCP connections will be linear to the number of different actions, not the number of routes.
 Users can create a large amount of routes, but the number of different actions to take is usually small.